bahrus/xtal-sip/README.md

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

-Backdrop: Dynamic imports are (almost) shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).
+**Backdrop**: Dynamic imports are (almost) shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).

 Most every web application can be recursivly broken down into logical regions, building blocks which are assembled together to form the whole site.

-xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- that can extend the HTML vocubulary; candidates to be incorporated into the browser, even -- forms a great fundamental "unit" to build on.
+xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- elements that can extend the HTML vocubulary, elements that could be incorporated into the browser, even -- forms a great fundamental "unit" to build on.

 But as one zooms out from the micro to the macro, the nature of the components changes in significant ways.